 Track Custom Events

-method is appropriate when you simply wish to record a particular action that the contact has taken.
-Tracked events can show up in contacts' timelines.
+The gist.track() method allows you to record specific actions that a contact has taken.
+Tracked events can be viewed in the contact's timeline.

 gist.track("Registered", {